The anatomy of a cyber attack

 Cybercriminals continually test their targets’ perimeters, and they assume organizations are unaware of their vulnerabilities.
 Security teams can, however, hire white-hat hackers (try UpWork or Fiverr as a first port of call) to find those weaknesses first.
 Ethical hackers will conduct a penetration test (or pen test) to uncover security gaps using the same tools and processes criminals do.
 Their results help leaders find and close doors long before hackers come knocking.

-It’s not easy to protect against every compromise, but understanding how attackers work and the tools they use will help security teams stay one step ahead.
+It’s difficult to protect against every compromise, but understanding how attackers work and their tools will help security teams stay one step ahead.
 The harder they are forced to work to get in, the less attractive the organization is as a target, and the less profitable cybercrime becomes.